Transforming Data into Design

 A Growth Designer.

-Product Designer with a data background specialising in AI & Growth Design✨
+Sr/Lead Product Designer with a data background specialising in AI & Growth Design✨

-Currently designing new user experience for Miro in Amsterdam 🇳🇱
+Currently designing for growth at Miro

 (In case you are tired of